SVRTK/perinatal-brain-mri-analysis/README.md

 License
 -------

-The AURORA code and all scripts are distributed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The code and model weights are distributed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 3 of the License.

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.